 What About Herbs and Spices?

-Herbs and spices are important in any flavorful broth.
-Use fresh herbs like thyme, parsley, cilantro, basil, ginger or garlic.
-Dried herbs like bay leaves and black peppercorns are also good additions.
+Herbs and spices are essential in any flavorful broth.
+Use fresh herbs like thyme, parsley, cilantro, basil, ginger, or garlic.
+Dried herbs like bay leaves and black peppercorns are also useful additions.

 Avoid adding salt to your broth.
-Doing so will cut down on salt in dishes where you use the broth.
+Doing so will cut down on salt in dishes where you use the stock.